-The country on either side of the Indus, between the British district of Huzara, and the Maharajah's valley of Astor, has hitherto been all but impassable.
-With Chilas, Kholi, and Palus, all under the orders of the Maharajah, a very slight pressure ought to open out the remainder, down to the Huzara district, which might tend to bring the Akhoon of Swat to reason.
-At the same time, opening out the whole valley of the Indus is, in itself, no small advantage, if it will enable travellers to pass along in safety.
+The country on either side of the Indus between the British district of Hazára and the Maharajah's valley of Astor has hitherto been all but impassable.
+With Chilas, Kholi and Pálús all under the orders of the Maharajah, a very slight pressure ought to open out the remainder down to the Hazára district, which would all tend to bring the Akhoon of Swat to reason, and perhaps eventually enable us to explore his valley and the whole course of the Indus river.
+At the same time, opening out the whole valley of the Indus is in itself no small advantage, if it will enable travellers to pass along in safety.